rodrigoadfaria/skin-detector/README.md

   The combination of the rules given in the original (master branch) and reverse hipothesis.

+* combined_gs

+  This branch we are combining different pairs of Y min/max percentils in order to find out the best combination of them.

 * neighbors

   A neighborhood extended method based on the combined rules.